Enboarder Teams Up With Auckland University of Technology to Set Industry Benchmarks for Onboarding

-Enboarder customers can now test their experience-driven onboarding against the rest of the industry, benchmark their employee experience, and access eye-opening HR insights and data, thanks to a new partnership with Professor Helena Cooper-Thomas from the Auckland University of Technology.
+Enboarder customers can now test their experience-driven onboarding against the rest of the industry, benchmark their employee experience, and access eye-opening HR insights and data, thanks to a new partnership with Dr. Helena Cooper-Thomas from the University of Auckland.

-Professor Cooper-Thomas’ research focuses on employees’ relationships with both their colleagues and their employing organisation.
-Together with Enboarder, Professor Cooper-Thomas has launched a standardized and academically rigorous survey that measures the effectiveness of organizations’ onboarding programs.
+Dr. Cooper-Thomas’ research focuses on employees’ relationships with both their colleagues and their employing organisation.
+Together with Enboarder, Dr Cooper-Thomas has launched a standardized and academically rigorous survey that measures the effectiveness of organizations’ onboarding programs.

 A three pronged approach to ensure happy newbies